 Whether you live in a room within a villa or you visit a coworking space, you will meet people in the same situation as you, but you can also join the following Facebook groups.
 They are very active, offer information about Bali, and they also organize meetings, weekend trips, etc. on the island.

-TL;DR: Which type of Digital Nomad is Canggu for?
+TL;DR: What type of Digital Nomad is Canggu for?

 It is the perfect place for many types of digital nomads, but it certainly is for: